apollographql/runtime-testing-framework/crates/rtf-cli/help.md

 * `run` — Check and run a test plan
 * `expand-matrix` — Expand a test plan matrix into JSON
-* `template` — Template a test plan using provided values, outputting the resulting config to stdout
+* `template` — Template a test plan using provided variables, outputting the resulting config to stdout

 ###### **Options:**

-* `--value <VALUE>` — A single additional templating value in the form "key=value"
+* `--variable <VARIABLE>` — A single additional templating variable in the form "key=value"
-* `--values <VALUES>` — Path to a JSON file containing additional template values
+* `--variables <VARIABLES>` — Path to a JSON file containing additional template variables
 * `-v`, `--verbose` — Flag to control logging verbosity.
 Default level is `warn`. `-v` sets logging level to `info`,`-vv` to `debug` and `-vvv` to `trace`